Louis Grossman - Developed Method to Structure Bratenahl

 10519 Lake Shore Boulevard

-Judge Louis Joel Grossman, a prominent member of the German community in Cleveland and John D. Rockefeller’s attorney, offered a method of structuring Bratenahl to prevent the intrusion of unwanted types of land use by having deeds to every piece of property in Glenville on the Lake be revised to restrict land use to single-family homes for a period of fifty years.
+Judge Louis Joel Grossman, a prominent member of the Cleveland community and John D. Rockefeller’s attorney, offered a method of structuring Bratenahl to prevent the intrusion of unwanted types of land use by having deeds to every piece of property in Glenville on the Lake be revised to restrict land use to single-family homes for fifty years.
 His solution required an astonishing leap of faith from the property owners.
-One-hundred-fifty owners conveyed the deeds to their homes to a trust and received in return deeds with provisions limiting the use of the property for residence use only for a term of fifty years.
+One-hundred-fifty owners conveyed the deeds to their homes to Guardian Savings & Trust Co.
+The deeds were returned to the owners with added provisions limiting the use of the property for residence use only for a term of fifty years.

 Louis Grossman was born on Bolivar Road in Cleveland on January 16, 1867, the son of Marcus and Hannah Grossman.
 He attended Cleveland Public Schools and graduated from Columbia University with an A.B. degree in 1885 and later received his law degree from the same university.